Impact to Host Partnerships Experience 2021 to Educate Marketers on the Growing Partnerships Industry - News Break

 Impact to Host Partnerships Experience 2021 to Educate Marketers on the Growing Partnerships Industry

-The four-week complimentary virtual event will gather brands, publishers, and influencers to discuss how to optimise partnerships.
-Impact, the global leader in partnership automation, today announced that it will host Partnerships Experience 2021 (PX 2021), a first-of-its-kind virtual event designed to arm attendees with the knowledge, motivation and connections to create productive partnerships.
-PX 2021 will take place 2nd – 25th June, 2021 and will gather brands, publishers, and influencers to learn about the burgeoning partnerships ecosystem, network, and ultimately, create new partnerships.martechseries.com
+Impact, the global leader in partnership automation, announced that it will host Partnerships Experience 2021 (PX 2021), a first-of-its-kind virtual event designed to arm attendees with the knowledge, motivation and connections to create productive partnerships.
+PX 2021 will take place June 2-25, 2021 and will gather brands, publishers, and influencers to learn about the burgeoning partnerships ecosystem, network, and ultimately, create new partnerships.martechseries.com